 Take time out to map the different ways in which customers discover your business, such as via social media or through online ads, and ensure that you are giving a consistent experience across each touch-point.

-2. Create a consistent experience
+2. Ensure a consistent experience across channels

 Just compare this image from the Kate Spade website: